 This month we will have a discussion on the components used with microcontrollers.
 Before we can start to create our first microcontroller project, we need to understand a few basic components, and how to read a circuit diagram.
 Join us to explore resistors, capacitors, inductors, multimeters, oscilloscopes, and circuit diagrams, the building block for DIY microcontroller projects.
 If you would like to read up on this topic before the meeting, please click here.

 The meeting was on Wednesday, May 15, 2013 at 7pm in the basement level (entering from the rear parking go down the stairs and turn right).
 The meeting featured how to install the Ubuntu version 13.04 and 12.10 operating systems.
 We ran an "Install-a-thon" where about ten people brought their PCs and where shown how Ubuntu 13.04 operated on it using the "Live Installation" feature (before actually installing it).

 We hope to see you at the "Ubuntu Install-a-thon"!

 Notes from the April 2013 meeting:

-background behind Open Source, the Free Software Movement, and of course
+behind Open Source, the Free Software Movement, and of course Linux.

-Linux.
-Please see John's notes and presentation by
+Please see John's notes and presentation by clicking here.

 For our November 2012 meeting we will have a Linux beginners discussion on LFS and Backup for Linux.
 The Linux system follows an organized structure known as Linux File System (LFS) which defines where programs, libraries, and configuration files live.
 We will explore this structure and discuss how to optimize the layout for your next installation, as well as where to find programs.
 The LFS will naturally lead to a discussion of how to backup your Linux system for recovery.
 We will discuss what to back up and what not to backup.
 Finally we will look at backup tools and how to make your own."